carmine560/trading-peripheral/README.md

 python trading_peripheral.py -G
 ```

+`trading_peripheral.py` stores its configuration in a file located at
+`%LOCALAPPDATA%\trading-peripheral\trading_peripheral.ini`.

-### Encrypt Configuration File, OAuth Token, and Snapshot of Hyper SBI 2 Application Data
+### Encrypt OAuth Token and Snapshot of Hyper SBI 2 Application Data

-`trading_peripheral.py` stores its configuration in a GnuPG-encrypted file
-located at `%LOCALAPPDATA%\trading-peripheral\trading_peripheral.ini.gpg`.
-The
-Google OAuth token used by the `-r` and `-m` options is stored as
+The Google OAuth token used by the `-r` and `-m` options is stored in
 `%LOCALAPPDATA%\trading-peripheral\token.json.gpg`.
 The `-d` option creates a
 snapshot of the Hyper SBI 2 application data and encrypts it using GnuPG.

 By default, the script uses your default GnuPG key.
 To use a different key,
 specify its fingerprint with the `-G` option.
-The configuration file, Google
+The Google OAuth token and
-OAuth token, and encrypted snapshot use the same fingerprint setting.
+encrypted snapshot use the same fingerprint setting.

-#### SBI Securities Login Credentials

-Enter your SBI Securities username and password in the `SBI Securities
-Variables` section of the configuration file.
-These values are used for
-automated login.

 ### Options